 Additional Criteria For Disability Benefits

 In addition to having the required work credits, you will also need the proper medical evidence to prove the existence of your disability and how it limits your ability to work.
 You will need to consult the SSA blue book.
-The blue book is a listing of all of conditions and the criteria that needs to be met in order to qualify for disability benefits.
+The blue book is a listing of all of the conditions and the criteria that need to be met in order to qualify for disability benefits.
 This can be found on the SSA website.
-If your conditions does not meet a listing in the blue book, you are able to enlist the help of a doctor to fill out a residual Functional Capacity Form.
-This form is essentially a doctors assessment of the limitations that a disability has put on your ability to work.
+If your conditions do not meet a listing in the blue book, you are able to enlist the help of a doctor to fill out a residual Functional Capacity Form.
+This form is essentially a doctor's assessment of the limitations that a disability has put on your ability to work.